Real-hackbard/URL-RadioStreamPlayer/README.md

 </br>

 # Tag Edit
-supports ID3v1, ID3v2.3, ID3v2.4, Ogg, WMA, Vorbis Comments.
+supports ```ID3v1, ID3v2.3, ID3v2.4, Ogg, WMA, Vorbis```.
 It can rename files based on the tag information, replace characters or words in tags and filenames, import/export tag information, create playlists and more.

 It is especially useful for [audio books](https://wiki.mobileread.com/wiki/Audio_books) that need corrections to the title to get them to play in the right order.